ravehlab/tempo/README.md

 # Example parameters for NPC run
 --depth 0 --time_step 6000 --temperature 298.15 --pikle_file_name "NPC_data_half_v8/radius_v1_$SLURM_ARRAY_TASK_ID" --rmf_filename "NPC_data/test.rmf" --num_frames 60000

-# Example parameters for 10 balls run
+# Example parameters for 5 or 10 balls run
 - change the surrogate force function (can also use the same as the NPC)
 -  go to the main of the python file and give the parameters e.g n=3, dt=0.2